Skip to main content

 If you're earning a dual degree, you may need to factor in the additional time that comes with getting two degrees instead of one.
 “Juggling the course requirements for two programs will require more time than a single degree, which can delay starting a new job,” said Chabot.
 You may decide that a double major is a better option because it lets you complete more than one major while maintaining a lower credit requirement and time commitment.

-You'll also need to consider the additional cost that comes with a dual degree.
+You'll also need to consider the additional cost that can come with a dual degree — and potentially a double major.
 More credits mean more courses, which increases tuition and textbook costs, said Chabot.
 For these reasons, completing a dual degree is often perceived as more challenging than a double major.

 Whether a dual degree is a good fit depends on the student.
 “The benefits may outweigh the disadvantages for some students, as a dual degree can provide a competitive advantage in the job market with its unique skill set and interdisciplinary focus,” said Erb.
 “This is especially true for career paths seeking candidates who can collaborate across different areas of expertise, such as healthcare or technology.”